Stock events for PG&E Corp. (PCG)

 Ownership

-PG&E Corporation's ownership is predominantly institutional, with institutional investors holding approximately 91.48% of the stock.
-Major institutional shareholders include Vanguard Group Inc., BlackRock, Inc., Massachusetts Financial Services Co, Fmr Llc, State Street Corp, Capital Research Global Investors, Geode Capital Management, Llc, and Third Point LLC.
-The largest individual shareholder is the Fire Victim Trust Pge, owning 8.54% of the company's shares.
+PG&E Corporation's ownership is primarily institutional, with approximately 83.82% to 95.85% held by institutions.
+Major institutional owners include Vanguard Group Inc, BlackRock, Inc., Fmr Llc, State Street Corp, Massachusetts Financial Services Co, Capital Research Global Investors, Geode Capital Management, Llc, and Third Point LLC.
+The Fire Victim Trust Pge is a significant individual shareholder, owning 8.54% of the company, while insiders own approximately 0.21% of the stock.

 Ask Our Expert AI Analyst